seanmarcia/codeforgood.io/faq.md

 ##### What do I need to bring?

 Bring yourself, your laptop, a powersource, some clothes and your favorite boardgames.
-Maybe some sunscreen if the weather's nice.
 If you anticipate skipping group meals, bring some munchies.
 If you're a light sleeper, bring earplugs.
 All the basics are provided (linens, pillows, beds, towels, etc.) We have a fun outdoor activity planned for one evening so camping chairs, a sweater and maybe some bug spray are highly recommended.

 ##### How do I get there?